spencertipping/bipolar/strategy.md

 + Evening (daily)
   + 20mg lithium aspartate
   + 3g taurine (as magnesium taurate)
-  + 1000mg tryptophan peptides
+  + 500-1500mg tryptophan peptides (lower = more energy/clarity next day, higher = longer sleep and more relaxed next day)
   + B-vitamin complex
   + Vitamin E
   + 1000mg theanine
 + Weekly
-  + Selenium
+  + Selenium (as selenomethionine, which incidentally requires B6 to absorb)

+**TODO:** clean this section up, it's a mess

 **Note:** I suspect some of my dosages are above what's necessary.
 I've gotten great results, but I haven't tuned any of this for efficiency yet and it's a bit of a work in progress.
 If you know of things I should improve, please let me know.